-(i) Own equity instruments held by the Company
+(j) Own equity instruments held by the Company

-Equity instruments acquired by the Company are shown separately at cost of acquisition as a reduction in capital and reserves without valuation adjustments in the balance sheet.
+Equity instruments acquired by the Company are shown separately at cost of acquisition as a reduction in capital and reserves in the balance sheet.
 Any gains or losses on transactions with own equity instruments are not recognised in profit or loss.